-Thriving on Data'.
+'Thriving on Data'.
 In the data-centric business world, data is pivotal for enhancing customer experiences, optimizing operations, and achieving sustainability.
 Organizations strive to master data, leveraging AI and automation tools to make data accessible and actionable.
 Data sharing and collaboration within ecosystems amplify value, driving innovation and societal benefits.
 The self-service data revolution is democratizing data access, empowering individuals across businesses to engage in data science roles.
 Generative AI fosters creativity and productivity but requires careful oversight.
 Sustainable data practices are crucial for net-zero ambitions, emphasizing efficient data use.
 The Internet of Things (IoT) and edge computing are turning everyday objects into intelligent, data-driven assets, reshaping industries, and personal lives.

+'Process on the fly'.
+In the fast-paced business environment, processes must be adaptable, quickly responding to changes and challenges.
+AI and automation are key to enabling efficient, touchless management of processes.
+Digital Twins provide risk-free environments for testing changes, while business process automation breaks down silos, connecting disparate systems.
+Processes are increasingly miniaturized into micro-forms, enhancing speed and agility.
+This evolution towards autonomous, AI-driven systems requires less physical space and energy, leading towards a sustainable, 'lights out' enterprise.
+Ultimately, this transforms how organizations operate, blending human capabilities with technology for innovative and purpose-driven business operations.
 'Applications Unleashed'.
 In the digital era, software has become a vital asset for competitive success.
 Organizations are transitioning to become software-centric, adopting agile, cloud-based applications built from microservices.
-Al is significantly enhancing developer productivity, with natural language processing emerging as a new programming paradigm.
+At is significantly enhancing developer productivity, with natural language processing emerging as a new programming paradigm.
 This shift includes adopting low/no-code tools, empowering more people to develop applications.
 Applications are also being redesigned for sustainability, focusing on lower energy use.
-Al is increasingly integrated into applications, adding smart functionalities.
-The future of software is marked by miniaturized, agile applications, Al-assisted development, and sustainable engineering, all converging towards a more efficient and intelligent software ecosystem.
+At is increasingly integrated into applications, adding smart functionalities.
+The future of software is marked by miniaturized, agile applications, AI-assisted development, and sustainable engineering, all converging towards a more efficient and intelligent software ecosystem.